 The NEW High Rock Trail (45 km vs 46 km on the existing GDT) – Construction of the High Rock Trail began in 2016 as the first new section of trail on the GDT in more than 30 years.
 It is a beautiful route, staying close to the Divide and above treeline wherever possible.

 NOBO, the High Rock Trail begins on the road to Deadman Pass and rejoins the existing GDT near North Fork Pass (b13), eliminating more than 30 km of road walking.
-We plan to open the High Rock Trail in late July 2020 and a detailed trail description and GPS track will be available closer to that time.
+Unfortunately COVID-19 has delayed our plan to open the High Rock Trail this summer but we will post a detailed trail description and GPS track as soon as the new trail is ready to open.

 Collie Creek Alternate (6 km vs 14.4 km on the GDT) is a shortcut that skips much of the road walking in the Blaeberry valley and instead offers a shorter journey on old trail and floodplain.
 From where it leaves the Ensign Creek FSR, the Collie Creek alternate runs 6 km to reach the David Thompson Heritage trailhead while the official GDT travels a longer 14 km on the road to reach the same point.
 Many hikers will prefer the Collie Creek alternate for its much shorter distance and more interesting terrain, but it does include challenges – most notably a potentially tough ford of Collie Creek, and a few sections of moderate bushwhacking.